migsszz/MediData/README.md

 npx supabase start
 ```

-`supabase/schema.sql` isn't applied automatically by `start` — either paste it into the local Studio SQL editor (default `http://127.0.0.1:54323`) or move it under `supabase/migrations/` and run `npx supabase db reset`. `supabase start` prints a local API URL (`http://127.0.0.1:54321`) and anon key — put those into `src/environments/environment.ts` instead of a hosted project's values.
+`supabase/schema.sql` isn't applied automatically by `start` either paste it into the local Studio SQL editor (default `http://127.0.0.1:54323`) or move it under `supabase/migrations/` and run `npx supabase db reset`. `supabase start` prints a local API URL (`http://127.0.0.1:54321`) and anon key — put those into `src/environments/environment.ts` instead of a hosted project's values.
 Stop it with `npx supabase stop`.

-## Guest / demo mode

-"Try the demo" on the login page starts a real but isolated Supabase session via `signInAnonymously()`, then seeds it with a small set of sample patients/encounters/medications.
-This isn't a fake client-side demo — guests hit the same backend and RLS as everyone else, but the policies in `supabase/schema.sql` restrict anonymous sessions (`auth.jwt() ->> 'is_anonymous'`) to only the rows they created, so a guest can never see or touch real patient data, and different guests can't see each other's demo data.
-Non-anonymous (real) users are unaffected — they keep full shared-workspace access.

-A banner appears whenever the current session is a guest, with an "Upgrade to full account" button that attaches an email + password to the same session via `supabase.auth.updateUser()` — this keeps all of the guest's demo data and converts it into a permanent account (subject to email confirmation if your project requires it).

-## Deploying to GitHub Pages

-[`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) builds and deploys automatically on every push to `main`.
-One-time setup:

-1. **Make the repo public** (or have GitHub Pro/Team/Enterprise) — Pages on the free tier doesn't serve private repos.
-2. Repo Settings > Pages > Source: set to **GitHub Actions**.
-3. Repo Settings > Secrets and variables > Actions > add two repository secrets: `SUPABASE_URL` and `SUPABASE_ANON_KEY` (same values as your local `environment.ts`).
-The workflow writes these into `environment.prod.ts` at build time, since that file is gitignored and CI can't otherwise see it.
-4. In your Supabase project's Authentication > URL Configuration, add your Pages URL (`https://<username>.github.io/<repo>/`) to **Site URL** / **Redirect URLs** — otherwise email confirmation links (sign-up, or upgrading a guest account) will point at the wrong place.
-5. Push to `main`.
-Check the Actions tab for progress; the site publishes to `https://<username>.github.io/<repo>/`.

-Notes on how it works: the build uses `--base-href /<repo-name>/` (read from the repo name automatically, so renaming the repo doesn't break it), and copies `index.html` to `404.html` in the published output — GitHub Pages has no server-side routing, so this lets Angular's router still handle deep links (e.g. `/patients/123`) on a hard refresh instead of showing a 404.

 ## Data model